berkowicz/Wordle/README.md

 ## Intro

-This is our attempt to create an interpetation of Wordle.
+This is our attempt to create an interpretation of Wordle.
 The program handles all logic serverside and presents the data to the React-client via our viewmodels to minimize data exposure.

 ## Setup